cockpit-project/cockpit-project.github.io/_posts/2021-04-05-fmf-unified-testing.md

 Cockpit’s [starter-kit](https://github.com/cockpit-project/starter-kit/#running-tests-in-ci), the basis for creating your own Cockpit UIs, implements this all now: FMF metadata, [setup scripts](https://github.com/cockpit-project/starter-kit/tree/master/test/browser), [packit.yaml](https://github.com/cockpit-project/starter-kit/blob/master/packit.yaml), and [documentation](https://github.com/cockpit-project/starter-kit#running-tests-in-ci).

-[Doing the same for Cockpit itself](https://github.com/cockpit-project/cockpit/pull/15504) was more involved, because packit’s create-archive step has limits.
-Packit needs to work in a 768 MiB VM and finish within 30 minutes, but this is too limited for webpack.
-Instead, [a GitHub workflow builds tarballs](https://github.com/cockpit-project/cockpit/blob/master/.github/workflows/build-dist.yml) and Packit downloads the pre-built artifacts.
+[Doing the same for Cockpit itself](https://github.com/cockpit-project/cockpit/pull/15504) was more involved, because packit’s `create-archive` step has limits: it needs to work in a 768 MiB VM and finish within 30 minutes, but for larger projects this is not enough for webpack.
+Instead, [a GitHub workflow builds the tarballs](https://github.com/cockpit-project/cockpit/blob/master/.github/workflows/build-dist.yml) and Packit downloads the pre-built artifacts.
 (We want to do that anyway, as pre-building is useful for speeding up reviews and local development as well.)

 The VM constraints are not an issue for smaller projects like [cockpit-podman](https://github.com/cockpit-project/cockpit-podman).
 The entire webpack build does fit within Packit's limits.

-It should also not be an issue for most C/Python/etc. projects where make dist (or meson dist, ./setup.py sdist, etc.) will usually be quick and lean.
+It should also not be an issue for most C/Python/etc. projects where `make dist` (or `meson dist`, `./setup.py sdist`, etc.) will usually be quick and lean.

 Finally, we were able to collect the prize...
 Thanks to the new testing frameworks, Cockpit release 241 [passed Fedora gating tests](https://bodhi.fedoraproject.org/updates/FEDORA-2021-abd3934d7b) for the first time in roughly a year! 🎉